trixi-gpu/TrixiCUDA.jl/docs/aws_gpu_setup.md

 ## Prerequisite

 Before the tutorial begins, you should launch P type EC2 instance(s) on your own in AWS.
-Here are some links for you to quickly get to know key concepts and suceessfully launch your instance(s).
+Here are some links for you to quickly get to know key concepts and successfully launch your instance(s).

 - What is Amazon EC2? https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html
 - Which type of EC2 should I use?